smarie/python-parsyfiles/README.md

         return str(self.x) + ' ' + self.op + ' ' + str(self.y) + ' =? ' + str(self.expected_result)
 ```

-Obviously this class is not known by the `parsyfiles` framework: there is no registered parser for the specific type `ExecOpTest`.
+Obviously this class is not known by the `parsyfiles` framework: there is no registered parser for the `ExecOpTest` type.
 However the type is fairly simple, so it can actually fit into a dictionary easily. `parsyfiles` knows a couple ways to parse dictionaries, using python standard libraries:

 * From a `.cfg` or `.ini` file using the `configparser` module
 * From a `.json` file using the `json` module